Case Study: Taking an NGO’s Environmental Message to Millions with UGC

 Performance data for future campaigns

 We wanted to increase awareness and, in turn, audience size for Moors for the Future.
 Using content creators, collaborative posts and paid media campaigns all helped make this happen.
-Instead of preaching to the converted, Moors for the Future were able to reach up to 99% unaware audiences through the content strategy.
+Instead of preaching to the converted, 99% unaware of the audience we reached were unaware.

-The ads were seen on 3.4 million occasions, with a really even split in impressions by age category.
+The ads were seen on 3.4 million occasions, with an even split in impressions by age category.
 Certainly a good sign that we were hammering the point home from all angles.
-Moors for the Future’s Instagram following increased by nearly 25% thanks to the campaign.